Lactation

 Lactation Educational Series

 • Week 2: Baby is Here!
-Getting Started: The Mechanics of Lactation, Positioning, Latching On, Feeding Patterns, Challenges
+Getting Started: The Mechanics of Lactation Positioning, Latching On, Feeding Patterns, Challenges

 • Week 3: Maintaining Lactation: Lifestyle, Expressing and Storing Milk, Returning to Work